ornithos/pytorch-mtds-mocap/README.md

 Again, Ian Mason uses Unity - I've hacked a bunch of utilities together in Julia to visualize the result in the browser.
 These make use of [`three.js`](https://threejs.org/) and [`MeshCat.jl`](https://github.com/rdeits/MeshCat.jl).

+#### Footnote

+<a name="#JuliaRepoFootnote">[1]</a>: The work began originally in [mocap-mtds](https://github.com/ornithos/mocap-mtds), a Julia project.
+The thinking was that in using PyTorch I could take advantage of hitting CuDNN kernels that were not yet plumbed in in Julia.
+From talking with Mike Innes, I was actually incorrect in thinking this; and moreover, the MTDS cannot take advantage of these anyway (to the best of my knowledge), as the parameters must be back-propped too.
+So the existence of this Python project is more of a historical curiosity rather than a necessity.